PoisotLab/ms_network_prediction/manuscript.md

 then provide a non-exhaustive primer on the literature on interaction prediction, and identify the tools and methods most suited for the future of interaction network prediction models, covering the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla].
-Adopting more predictive approaches to complex ecological systems (like networks) will establish a positive feedback loop with our understanding of these systems
+Both the case study and primer are largely geared towards binary (interactions are either present or absent) networks; there are limitations in data and tools that make it a more reasonable approach.
+First, most ecological networks do not have estimates of interactions strength, and especially not estimates that are independent from relative abundances.
+Second, the methodological toolkit to analyse the structure of networks is far more developed for binary interactions [@Delmas2018AnaEco], meaning that the predictions of binary interactions can be more readily interpreted.

-[@Houlahan2017PriPre]: the tasks of understanding and predicting are neither separate nor opposed [@Maris2017PreEco]; instead, ML tools have the ability to capture a lot of our understanding into working assumptions, and comparing predictions to empirical data gives us better insights about how much we ignore about the systems we model [@Borowiec2021DeeLea].
+Adopting more predictive approaches to complex ecological systems (like networks) will establish a positive feedback loop with our understanding of these systems [@Houlahan2017PriPre]: the tasks of understanding and predicting are neither separate nor opposed [@Maris2017PreEco]; instead, ML tools have the ability to capture a lot of our understanding into working assumptions, and comparing predictions to empirical data gives us better insights about how much we ignore about the systems we model [see for example @Borowiec2021DeeLea, who provide an overview of deep learning techniques and concepts for the entire eco/evo field].
 Although data on species interaction networks are currently limited in the size and spatial coverage, machine learning approaches have a demonstrated track record of revealing the "unreasonable effectiveness" of data [@Halevy2009UnrEff]; we argue that with a clear roadmap guiding the use of these methods, the task of predicting the structure of species interaction networks will become more attainable.

 # A case study: deep learning of spatially sparse host-parasite interactions